 Recently I received an email from Deandre Durr, a fellow Ohio native who heard my interview on the Matt Kremer Podcast.
 He asked:

 My best friend just moved back home and is an experienced Ruby Developer.
 He has agreed to be my tech cofounder if I validate my idea—which goes after the finance market as well for freelancers.
 What would be your first step (with basic development skills)?

-Now, at first take I was thinking: “Here’s a guy who is building an application for freelancers about finance.
+Now, at first take, I was thinking: “Here’s a guy who is building an application for freelancers about finance.
 He could be competition to my product, Harpoon.”
-However, I quickly shoved that sort of fear-based thinking aside and instead chose an abundance mentality, one that trusts that there is plenty of room for quality product, just focus on solving a need in the best way.
+However, I quickly shoved that sort of fear-based thinking aside and instead chose an abundance mentality, one that trusts that there is plenty of room for a quality product, and just focuses on solving a need in the best way.